AnthonyAB1/UCMscholarshipfinder2.com/README.md

                         Find Your Funding
                     </h2>
                     <p class="text-xl text-gray-600 mb-6">
-                        Welcome to the **UCM Scholarship Portal**!
+                        Welcome to the UCM Scholarship Portal!
 Use the tools below to explore all available scholarship opportunities, grants, and awards.
-Be sure to complete the **General Application** to be matched with dozens of awards automatically.
+Be sure to complete the General Application to be matched with dozens of awards automatically.
                     </p>
                     <a id="cta-general-application" href="#" onclick="event.preventDefault()" class="inline-block bg-ucm-gold text-ucm-red font-extrabold py-3 px-8 text-xl rounded-xl shadow-lg hover:bg-opacity-80 transition duration-300">
                         Complete General Application &rarr;